 The Custom Oak Whiskey Aging Barrel ($80) comes highly recommended and is perfect if your man longs to age his own whiskey or wine — it can also be engraved with his name for that extra-special touch.
 If he’s more of a cocktail connoisseur, the Crafthouse by Fortessa Mixing Glass Set ($100) at Williams-Sonoma will allow him to construct professional-level drinks at home.
 Or if he just needs somewhere stylish to keep his beer cold, their Red Cedar Wood Beer Cooler ($450) is a nice investment.
 And if nothing else catches your (or his) fancy, there’s always the Beer of the Month Club (prices vary) — which sure beats Jelly of the Month (just ask Clark Griswold).

 For the Dude Who Likes to Look Sharp

 I won’t use the word “metro,” here, but there ain’t nothing wrong with maintaining good grooming habits!
 If he’s a watch collector, the Versa Elite Double Watch Winder ($100) is something you probably didn’t even know he needed.
 If he’s into popped collars, the Luke Wilson-endorsed Criquet Players Shirt ($79) is vintage-inspired and oh-so-soft.
 Also, the Mission Men’s Leather Ratchet Belt ($37) is apparently all the rage with stylish guys.
-Oh, and it wouldn’t be a proper Men’s Gift Guide if I didn’t include at least one shaving kit — the Sandalwood Mid-Size Shaving Kit ($60) is one option, or simply hit up The Art of Shaving at St. Johns Town Center for ideas.
+Oh, and it wouldn’t be a proper Men’s Gift Guide if I didn’t include at least one shaving kit — the Sandalwood Shaving Kit ($95) is a good option.
 For the grooming gift that keeps on giving, consider a BirchboxMan subscription ($10/month).